theroadtoserfdom/Project2/README.md

 3. Install dependencies for Tensorflow and Keras
 4. Execute and Troubleshoot code with Tensorflow and Keras libraries
 5. Import Outside Datasets
-6. BONUS: Enable Nvidia GPUs

-# Before we begin:
-- Uninstall any other versions of Python installed on the Windows Machine
-- Download the latest Anaconda Installer from https://www.anaconda.com/download/
-  - Be sure to select the proper bit installer (E.g. x64 64-Bit or x86 32-Bit)
-  - I chose to NOT add Anaconda to my PATH environment variable (this gives Python access to our CMD terminal via the Python Command)

 # Exclaimer: At the making of this tutorial Tensorflow only supports Python 3.6
 (I.e. no need to worry about the Python Version (ex.
 3.6) this can be specified within our Virtual Environments)

+# Before we begin:
-# Once you have Anaconda Installed: Let's set up our Virtual Environment & Install our Dependencies
+- Let's set up our Virtual Environment & Install our Dependencies

 To Create Virtual Environments within Anaconda:
-- conda create -n ProjectUno python=3.6
+- conda create -n Project2 python=3.6
 - Proceed ([y]/n)? y - to Update Packages

 To List All Virtual Environments within Anaconda:
 - conda env list

 To Enter a Virtual Environment
-- activate ProjectUno
+- activate Project2

 To Check Python Dependency Versions
 - python --version